Barga - The Most Scottish Town in Italy

 Barga also hosts traditional folkloric and musical events such as Opera Barga and Barga Jazz.

-Historically, the area has close links with Scotland, where many Barghigiani emigrated in the early part of the century, often to work in the catering trade.
+Historically, the area has close links with Scotland, where many inhabitants emigrated in the early part of the century, often to work in the catering trade.